anthonydubis/DBClassifier/README.txt

 request we attribute the number of results returned (at times less than 4) to the respective query probe.
 However, the frequency is only added if the term is not present in the 'frequencies' map.
-Since the query probe is processed for entry after the document sample, it is likely that single word probes will not have the associated frequency value incremented by up to 4 and only the matches value is modified.
-For multi-word probes, these will likely result in a new entry with a minimum document frequency estimate (up to 4) and the WebTotal value as matches.
+Since the query probe is processed for entry after the document sample, it is highly likely that single word probes will not have the associated frequency value incremented by up to 4 and only the matches value is modified.
+Even so, the overestimation will be slight and comparitively insignificant.
+For multi-word probes, these will result in a new entry with a minimum document frequency estimate (up to 4) and the Webtotal value as matches.

 BING ACCOUNT KEY
 ----------------